 The deputy position

 These deputy positions are an offer for the Group.
 If the offer resonates, we remain at the aspect.
 If there is no, we leave the track, because it is either not right or not at the moment.

 If you work as a facilitator team, it is helpful in these phases to share the rolls cleanly.
 The one accepts missing voices or positions and makes offers, the other remains in the process control.

 Facilitator self check

-The sensible “facilitator self-check” is always a prerequisite for the successful change process.
+A prerequisite for the successful change process is always the meaningful “facilitator self-check”.
 Questions such as: